Etra-00/Etra-00/README.md

 - ⚡ Fun fact: A squirrel is currently watching you...

 - ☀️ Have a lovely day!
-(Or most likely night)

 <!---
 Etra-00/Etra-00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.